bzhou26/aerialytic-technical-assignment/README.md

 - Node.js 18+
 - npm
 - pyenv & pyenv-virtualenv (for Python environment management)
+- kubectl (for Kubernetes deployment)
+- minikube (for local Kubernetes cluster)

 ## Environment Setup (for development, linting, and builds)